karrioapi/karrio/README.md

 - **Blog** - Get the latest updates from the [Puprlship blog](https://blog.purplship.com).
 - **Twitter** - Follow [Purplship](https://twitter.com/purplship).

 ## License

+This project is licensed under the terms of the `AGPL v3` license.

+We also release a community image under the `Apache 2` license.

-See the [LICENSE file](https://github.com/PurplShip/purplship-server/blob/main/LICENSE) for license rights and limitations.
+See the [LICENSE file](/LICENSE) for license rights and limitations.

 Any other questions, mail us at hello@purplship.com.
 We’d love to meet you!